Non-semi-stable loci in Hecke stacks and Fargues' conjecture: Introduction

 We can define a Levi subgroup $L^b$ of $G$ such that $[b]$ is an image of a basic element $[b_{00}]$ of $B(L^b)$.
 Take a proper Levi subgroup $L$ of $G$ containing $L^b$.
 Let $[b_0]$ be the image of $[b_{00}]$ in $B(L)$.
 We assume that $[b']$ is in the image of an element $[b'_0] \in B(L)$.
-Further, we assume that a twisted analogue of HN-reducibility on $([b],[b_0],\mu)$.
-Then we can show the following theorem: \begin{thmn} The compactly supported cohomology of $\cM_{b,b'}^{\mu}$ is a parabolic induction of the compactly supported cohomology of $\cM_{b_0,b'_0}^{\mu}$ with some degree shift and Tate twist. \end{thmn} See Theorem \ref{thm:HInd} for the precise statement.
-We can view this theorem as an twisted generalization of Harris-Viehmann conjecture on cohomology of non-basic Rapoport-Zink spaces in \cite[Conjecture 8.5]{RVlocSh} (\cf \cite[Conjecture 5.2]{HarLLCvcS}) under the HN-reducibility condition.
+Further, we assume that $([b],[b'],\mu)$ satisfies a twisted analogue of Hodge--Newton reducibility.
+Our main theorem is the following: \begin{thmn} The compactly supported cohomology of $\cM_{b,b'}^{\mu}$ is a parabolic induction of the compactly supported cohomology of $\cM_{b_0,b'_0}^{\mu}$ with some degree shift and twist. \end{thmn} See Theorem \ref{thm:HInd} for the precise statement.
+This theorem is a generalization of the Harris--Viehmann conjecture on cohomology of non-basic Rapoport--Zink spaces in \cite[Conjecture 8.5]{RVlocSh} (\cf \cite[Conjecture 5.2]{HarLLCvcS}) up to a character twist under the Hodge--Newton reducibility condition.
 We also show that the compactly supported cohomology of $\cM_{b,b'}^{\mu}$ does not contain any supercuspidal representation.
-These results can be viewed as an infinite level twisted version of some results in \cite{Mantbas}.
-Using the above theorem, we can show the following: \begin{thmn} The compactly supported cohomology of $\Hecke_{[b],[b']}^{\leq \mu}$ with coefficient in $\ola{h}^* \sF_{\varphi}$ vanishes. \end{thmn} See Theorem \ref{thm:van} for the precise statement.
-This result is partial, since we are assuming that $[b']$ is in the image of $B(L)$.
-On the other hand, the assumption is automatically satisfied if $\Hecke_{[b],[b']}^{\leq \mu}$ is not empty in the case where $G=\iGL_2$ and $\mu (z) =\diag (z,1)$.
-As an application, we can show the following: \begin{thmn} Assume that $G=\iGL_2$ and $\mu (z) =\diag (z,1)$.
+These results can be viewed as generalization of results in \cite{MantnbRZ}.
+Using the above theorem, we can show the following: \begin{thmn} The compactly supported cohomology of $\Hecke_{[b],[b']}^{\mu}$ with coefficient in $\ola{h}^* \sF_{\varphi}$ vanishes. \end{thmn} See Theorem \ref{thm:van} for the precise statement.
+This result is partial, since we are assuming Hodge--Newton reducibility.
+On the other hand, the assumption is automatically satisfied if $\Hecke_{[b],[b']}^{\leq \mu}$ is not empty in the case where $G=\GL_2$ and $\mu (z) =\diag (z,1)$.
+As an application, we can show the following: \begin{thmn} Assume that $G=\GL_2$ and $\mu (z) =\diag (z,1)$.
 Then the Hecke eigensheaf property for a cuspidal Langlands parameter holds. \end{thmn}

-In the middle of this work, Hansen put a related preprint \cite{HanHarr} on his webpage.
-We learned his result on canonical filtrations, Scholze's forthcoming work on cohomology of diamonds and their consequences from \cite{HanHarr}.